Logitech Combo Touch

 It is compatible with iPad Pro 5th generation or later, based on the 12.9-inch model, but it also fits well with the 4th generation.

 My iPad Pro 12.9 is a 4th generation, but fortunately, it fits well.
-The reason I bought this keyboard is that my previous one broke down.
+The reason I bought this keyboard is because my previous one broke down.
 There aren’t many cases available for people like me who use older iPad Pros, so I’m fortunate that it’s compatible with previous versions as well.
-While it covers the speaker portion slightly, it’s not a major hindrance to usage.
+While it does cover the speaker portion slightly, it’s not a major hindrance to usage.

 The Combo Touch wraps around the iPad, which looks like it provides good shock protection as well!